mbn-ms-dk/DaprTool/demos/documentation/demos.md

 #### Binding Demo Description

-This demo showcases the option to run locally against a file folder and in cloud against _Azure Storage.
+This demo showcases the option to run locally against a file folder and in cloud against _Azure Storage_.

 ![Image showing service diagram](/demos/documentation/images/demos_dapr_binding.png)

-**local**
+__local__

 Created with the _localstorage.yaml_ file, using a relative path _./tempfiles/_